EKGF/movie-demonstrator/usecase.md

 We will ignore the Movie Lab detailed tech ontologies with details such as 'camera capabilities' since this is not relevant for the use case regarding movie green lighting.

-## Actions

-- Flesh out vocabularies in spreadsheet

-- Flesh out ontology and link to vocabulary

-- Provision for an online KG

-- Load ontology and vocabularies

-- Describe dataset using both

-    informal doc

-    and DCAT

-    Flesh out rules in document

-    and as SHACL shapes

-    Use APIs to load data